 Principle of Sabouraud Dextrose Agar (SDA)

 Sabouraud Dextrose Agar contains digests of animal tissues (peptones) which provide a nutritious source of amino acids and nitrogenous compounds for the growth of fungi and yeasts.
 Dextrose is added as the energy and carbon source.
 Agar is the solidifying agent.
-Chloramphenicol and/or tetracycline may be added as broad spectrum antimicrobials to inhibit the growth of a wide range of gram-positive and gram-negative bacteria.
+Chloramphenicol and/or tetracycline may be added as broad-spectrum antimicrobials to inhibit the growth of a wide range of gram-positive and gram-negative bacteria.
 Gentamicin is added to further inhibit the growth of gram-negative bacteria.
 The pH is adjusted to approximately 5.6 in order to enhance the growth of fungi, especially dermatophytes, and to slightly inhibit bacterial growth in clinical specimens.
-High dextrose concentration and low pH favours fungal growth and inhibits contaminating bacteria from test samples.
+High dextrose concentration and low pH favor fungal growth and inhibit contaminating bacteria from test samples.

 Composition of Sabouraud Dextrose Agar (SDA)

 - Suspend 65 g of the medium in one liter of distilled water.